kmaxon/Portfolio/NOTES.md

 6. Certifications  *** holding off until i get real certifications ***
     * basically a rinse and repeat of the last two components

+additional features:
+- back button for the quote generator & interval timer